gary1410/JQuery-30-days/9.this/READme.md

 ```

-`this` in this case refers to the anchor object instead of the defined 'var obj'
+`this` in this case refers to the anchor object instead of the defined `var obj`

 *******************